meng-xu-cs/rusmart/doc/book/src/dev/crates/smt/remark.md

 The _full_ feature of the _syn_ crate is used to enable _Data structures for representing the syntax tree of all valid Rust source code, including items and expressions_.
 The _extra-traits_ feature is used to make the _Debug, Eq, PartialEq, Hash impls for all syntax tree types_ available.
 The syntax tree type is the result of parsing the Rust code.

-The _lints.rust_ section is only defined for the _Cargo.toml_ of a package.
+The _lints.rust_ section is only defined for the _Cargo.toml_ of a _package_ (not a workspace).
 The _unexpected_cfgs_ lint is used to check for unexpected _cfg_ attributes in the code.
 This flag allows using __#[cfg(not(tarpaulin_include))]__ in the code to exclude the code (function) from the coverage report, without generating a warning.
 We have explicitly excluded the procedural macro functions from the coverage report, as unit tests are not applicable to them.

 ---